-Religious Studies is taught by specialist teachers.
-Students will have three teachers for the three elements of the course.
-Teaching and learning methods include discussion and debate where students will be expected to listen (and maybe partake).
+The Philosophy/Religious Studies course is taught by specialist teachers.
+Students will have two teachers for the three components of the course.
+Teaching and learning methods include discussion and debate where students listen and can partake.
 Questions are actively encouraged plus students undertake homework, independent study and research work outside of the classroom.

-Assessment is by three exam papers, one for each element.
+Assessment is by three exam papers, one for each component.
 In each paper students will have to answer two essay style questions, comprising: AO1 (Knowledge and Understanding) and AO2 (Analysis and Evaluation).